-As you look through our addiction treatment site, you may wonder about some of the terms you encounter.
-We've created the glossary below to help you better understand what Cottonwood Tucson's rehab in Arizona can offer you.
+As you look through our behavioral health and addiction treatment site, you may wonder about some of the terms you encounter.
+We’ve created the glossary below to help you better understand what Cottonwood Tucson’s holistic treatment center in Arizona can offer you.

 In addition to the multiple treatment modalities utilized at Cottonwood Tucson, each patient is strongly encouraged to regularly participate in 12-step meetings as part of the ongoing recovery process.

 The term 12-step derives from, and forms the core of, the self-help program of recovery developed by Alcoholics Anonymous in 1935.
 Currently, over 100 self-help groups have adapted the 12-step as basis of their programs of recovery.

 Patients are introduced to the 12-step process through a group called Introduction to the 12-Steps, and then regularly attend both community based and campus based 12-step meetings.

 Meeting options address a variety of recovery issues and include Alcoholics Anonymous, Cocaine Anonymous, Gamblers Anonymous, Alanon, Debtors Anonymous, Anorexia and Bulimia Anonymous, Sex and Love Addicts, Sex Addicts Anonymous, and Nicotine Anonymous.

 Additionally, some patients are offered Lawyer specific AA meetings, Physician specific AA meetings, Young Adult 12-step meetings, and Gay and Lesbian specific 12-step meetings.
 Attendance at community based 12-step meetings aids in the development of community integration and utilization of supportive resources in recovery.

 Research indicates that individuals who continue therapy following inpatient treatment have a higher likelihood of maintaining recovery behavior.